 Breastfeeding is a topic that can evoke a lot of emotions among new mothers.
-When it comes to breastfeeding almost everyone – whether it’s a neighbor or relative – has an opinion or a piece of advice.
+When it comes to breastfeeding almost everyone - whether it’s a neighbour or relative - has an opinion or a piece of advice.
 This can be stressful and even anxiety inducing, especially when said advice feels more like mom-shaming.
 Remember that you set your own rules in parenting.
 Whether or not you want to breastfeed is totally up to you!

 Below, we list some common myths and do our best to debunk them with facts and scientific evidence.

 Criticizing and shaming parents, especially moms, for their parenting choices is unfortunately pretty common.
 And nowhere is mom-shaming more prevalent than when it comes to breastfeeding.
 As a new parent, you are fed this idea of "how breast milk is the best nutrition for your baby" and that it's the most wonderful feeling in the world.
 But is this true?
 Let's turn the question around.

 Breastfeeding is often seen as something natural, motherly and associated with femininity.
 However, the belief that it will just come naturally and go without a hitch is not a fair depiction.
 Babies are born with a reflex to look for the mother’s breast.
 However, the action of breastfeeding itself is something you must learn.
 In fact, it's not uncommon for it to take several weeks, sometimes even months, before breastfeeding goes painlessly.